 I began writing this story at the end of 2013 and haven't had the chance to finish.
 Will I?
 Hrm…

 UPDATE (July 14, 2018): Adding a bit more.

 Chapter One: S’il est un charmant Gazon

 The yard was very wide and long: an acre by three chains, with grass upon it, cut close, and you would not have found a weed there, only white crocus flowers because it was early spring.

-Yes indeed, water and grass can be the meanest enemies!
-Overwatering; polluted water; water pooling; or in this case, water with its own delve, which threatens to pull the earth (and lovely grass) down into it.
+Yes indeed, water and grass can be the meanest enemies if you consider overwatering; polluted water; water pooling; or in this case, water with its own delve, which threatens to pull the earth (and lovely grass) down into it!
 Smitty was standing on the terrace on his hairy, skinny legs, pondering.

-The “gold women” of the mansion—or so Smitty thought of the pair with their golden hair and skin; metal bangles and jewels; and some dye or preparation with blooming scent cleaving to each of their living cells—were not to be bothered with the fine details of groundskeeping.
-This sink hole marked the first occasion he considered bringing them a problem.
+The “gold women” of the mansion (or so Smitty thought of the pair with their golden hair and skin; metal bangles and jewels; and some dye or preparation with blooming scent cleaving to each of their living cells) were not to be bothered with the fine details of groundskeeping.
+This sink hole marked the first occasion on which he considered bringing them a problem.
 He could hear their chatter just inside.